grapergrape/cypher-competition/README.md

 - `main.py`: This is the main script that executes the program.
 It processes the Cypher queries and outputs the results.

 - `reconstruction.py`: This helper script is used to reconstruct the results.
 It takes the output from the main script and reconstructs the results in a more readable format.

+- `dicts.py`: This helper script is used to store rleevant information about source/target nodes, relationship nodes in organized dictionaries.

 ## Usage